dinhanhhuy/dinhanhhuy.github.io/source/_posts/Create-another-docker-engine.md

 * Container image - split container image to a lot of reusable layer

 ### Storage binding
 Docker don't create thing out of thin air.
-Most of if magic is depends on [Linux namespace](https://en.wikipedia.org/wiki/Linux_namespaces).
+Most of it's magic is depends on [Linux namespace](https://en.wikipedia.org/wiki/Linux_namespaces).
 Mount namespace allows us to create a simulated, isolated storage space that other processes can use.

 Here we create a new storage namespace so we can map it to our container later.
 <script src="https://gist.github.com/dinhanhhuy/b36e7e5e7aaf12f5262b82404085a5ae.js"></script>